-The processes of intersocietal interaction started several dozens thousand years ago.
-That is why it seems impossible to speak about any perfect isolation even with respect to the Paleolithic cultures.
-Already for the Upper Paleolithic, there are numerous archeological, paleolinguistic and other data on information-cultural and trade-material contacts covering hundreds and even thousands kilometers (e.g., Korotayev and Kazankov 2000; Korotayev 2006a; Korotayev et al. 2006).
+Processes of intersocietal interaction started several dozens thousand years ago.
+That is why it appears impossible to speak about anything like perfect isolation even with respect to Paleolithic cultures.
+Already for the Upper Paleolithic there are numerous archeological, paleolinguistic and other data on information-cultural and trade-material contacts covering hundreds and even thousands kilometers (e.g., Korotayev and Kazankov 2000; Korotayev 2006a; Korotayev et al. 2006).
 For example, the Mediterranean sea shells are found at the Paleolithic sites of Germany, the Black Sea shells are discovered at the Mezine site on a bank of the Desna River 600 kilometers far from that sea (e.g., Clark 1952; Rumyantsev 1987: 170-171).
-However, we, evidently, observe a new phase of intersocietal integration after the start of the Agrarian Revolution (about it see: Childe 1952; Reed 1977; Harris and Hillman 1989; Cohen 1977;

-Rindos 1984; Cowan and Watson 1992; Ingold 1980; Cauvin 2000; Mellaart 1975, 1982; Smith 1976; Grinin 2007b).
+However, evidently, we observe a new phase of intersocietal integration after the start of the Agrarian Revolution (see about it: Childe 1952; Reed 1977; Harris and Hillman 1989; Cohen 1977; Rindos 1984; Cowan and Watson 1992; Ingold 1980; Cauvin 2000; Mellaart 1975, 1982; Smith 1976; Grinin 2007b).

-In the $10^{th} - 8^{th}$ millennia BCE the transition from foraging to food production took place in West Asia (in the Fertile Crescent area), and thus, one could observe a significantly growing complexity of respective social systems, which marked the start of the formation of the Afroeurasian world system.
-The formation of the Afroeurasian world-system was one of the crucial points of social evolution, starting from which the social evolution rate and effectiveness increased dramatically.
+In the $10^{th} - 8^{th}$ millennia BCE the transition from foraging to food production took place in the West Asia (in the Fertile Crescent area), as a result of which one could observe a significant growth of complexity of respective social systems, which marked the start of the formation of the Afroeurasian world system.
 In the $8^{th} - 5^{th}$ millennia BCE one could observe the Afroeurasian world-system's expansion and the formation of rather effective informational, cultural, and even trade links between its parts.

-In the 4th and 3rd millennia first in Southern Mesopotamia, and then in most other parts of the Afroeurasian world-system one could observe the formation of a large number of cities.
-Writing systems, large-scale irrigation-based agriculture, new technologies of tillage had developed.
-The first early states and civilizations would form on this basis.
-A large number of very important technological innovations were introduced in most parts of the Afroeurasian world-system: wheel, plow, pottery wheel, harness, etc. The emergence and diffusion of the copper and bronze metallurgy increased military capabilities and contributed to the intensification of regional struggles for hegemony.
+In the 4th and 3rd millennia first in Southern Mesopotamia, and then in most other parts of Afroeurasian world-system one could observe the formation of a large number of cities.
+Writing systems, large-scale irrigation agriculture, new technologies of tillage developed.
+First early states and civilizations formed on this basis.
+A large number of very important technological innovations were introduced in most parts of Afroeurasian world-system: wheel, plow, pottery wheel, harness, etc. The emergence and diffusion of the copper and bronze metallurgy increased military capabilities and contributed to intensification of the regional hegemony struggles.
 New civilization centers emerged outside the Middle Eastern core (e.g., the Minoan and Harappan civilization).